Aldo Leopold

-Aldo Leopold (January 11, 1887 – April 21, 1948) was an American writer, philosopher, naturalist, scientist, ecologist, forester, conservationist, and environmentalist.
-He was a professor at the University of Wisconsin and is best known for his book A Sand County Almanac (1949), which has been translated into fourteen languages and has sold more than two million copies.
+Aldo Leopold (January 11, 1887 – April 21, 1948) was an American writer, philosopher, naturalist, scientist, ecologist, forester, professor, conservationist, and environmentalist.
+He taught at the University of Wisconsin and is best known for his book A Sand County Almanac (1949), which has been translated into fifteen languages and has sold more than two million copies.

 Leopold was influential in the development of modern environmental ethics and in the movement for wilderness conservation.
 His ethics of nature and wildlife preservation had a profound impact on the environmental movement, with his ecocentric or holistic ethics regarding land.
 He emphasized biodiversity and ecology and was a founder of the science of wildlife management.

 Early life

-Rand Aldo Leopold was born in Burlington, Iowa on January 11, 1887.
+Rand Aldo Leopold was born in Burlington, Iowa, on January 11, 1887.
 His father, Carl Leopold, was a businessman who made walnut desks and was first cousin to his wife, Clara Starker.
-Charles Starker, father of Carl and uncle to Clara, was a German immigrant, educated in engineering and architecture.
+Charles Starker, who was Carl's father and Clara's uncle, came to the United States from Germany and studied engineering and architecture.
 Rand Aldo was named after two of his father's business partners—C. W. Rand and Aldo Sommers—although he eventually dropped the use of "Rand".
 The Leopold family included younger siblings Mary Luize, Carl Starker, and Frederic.
 Leopold's first language was German, although he mastered English at an early age.

 Aldo Leopold's early life was highlighted by the outdoors.
 Carl would take his children on excursions into the woods and taught his oldest son woodcraft and hunting.
 Aldo showed an aptitude for observation, spending hours counting and cataloging birds near his home.
-Mary would later say of her older brother, "He was very much an outdoorsman, even in his extreme youth.
+His sister Mary later said that even as a young child, "He was very much an outdoorsman, even in his extreme youth.
 He was always out climbing around the bluffs, or going down to the river, or going across the river into the woods."
 He attended Prospect Hill Elementary, where he ranked at the top of his class, and then, the overcrowded Burlington High School.
 Every August, the family vacationed in Michigan on the forested Marquette Island in Lake Huron, which the children took to exploring.